MoebiusSolutions/auth-demo/docs/Manual-Actions-in-LDAP-CLI.md

 ```

-... or with credentials (LDAP Admin password coming from `show-secrets.sh`):
+... or with credentials (LDAP Admin password coming from `authdemo-show-secrets.sh`):

 ```
 docker compose exec ldap \